Pfaffian: Alternative definitions

-A non-zero generalisation of the Pfaffian to odd dimensional matrices is given in the work of de Bruijn on multiple integrals involving determinants.
-In particular for any m x m matrix A, we use the formal definition above but set $n = \lfloor m/2\rfloor$.
-For m odd, one can then show that this is equal to the usual Pfaffian of an (m+1) x (m+1) dimensional skew symmetric matrix where we have added an (m+1)th column consisting of m elements 1, an (m+1)th row consisting of m elements -1, and the corner element is zero.
+A non-zero generalisation of the Pfaffian to odd-dimensional matrices is given in the work of de Bruijn on multiple integrals involving determinants.
+In particular for any m × m matrix A, we use the formal definition above but set $n = \lfloor m/2\rfloor$.
+For m odd, one can then show that this is equal to the usual Pfaffian of an (m+1) × (m+1)-dimensional skew symmetric matrix where we have added an (m+1)th column consisting of m elements 1, an (m+1)th row consisting of m elements −1, and the corner element is zero.
 The usual properties of Pfaffians, for example the relation to the determinant, then apply to this extended matrix.

 Properties and identities

 Pfaffians have the following properties, which are similar to those of determinants.